-- Proposals must be submitted electronically using the attached template.
-Proposals that do not abide by the template will not be reviewed. - Application instructions are included in the proposal template linked below.
-Follow the instructions precisely or your proposal will be disqualified.

-- Additional pages (beyond the template provided) are limited to a 1-page document to provide two supplementary graphics or tables ONLY.
+- Proposals must be submitted through the templates provided.
+Proposals not submitted through the templates will not be reviewed. - Application instructions are included in the proposal forms linked below.
+Follow the instructions precisely or your proposal will be disqualified. - Additional pages (beyond the template provided) are limited to a 1-page document to provide two supplementary graphics or tables ONLY.
 Use of this additional document to expand narrative will disqualify the proposal. - The Lead PI must be a WSU faculty member in good standing with the program (contact us if clarification is needed).
-Faculty members must limit their submissions as Lead PI to a single proposal and as co-PI to a single proposal. - Graduate students may submit a proposal, but the graduate student's advisor must serve as the lead PI for contracting purposes. - A PI may only have one active BIOAg Project each as PI or co-PI at a single time. - Proposals from PIs new to the program are highly encouraged. - PIs and co-PIs must provide a brief biographical sketch with their final proposal submission (USDA NIFA, NSF, or NIH format is appropriate). - Except under extraordinary circumstances, BIOAg funding may not be used for faculty salary augmentation (i.e. summer salary, supplemental salary).
-If requested, a compelling justification must be submitted to request up to 10% FTE in salary. - Salary accruals are not allowable. - Salary may be requested for soft money funded faculty and staff. - Projects that are leveraged with other grant or gift support are encouraged. - Upon award notification, a BIOAg Grant Compliance Form that serves as the project contract will be required for awarded projects; the form will be reviewed and approved prior to the transfer of funds.
+Faculty members must limit their submissions as Lead PI to a single proposal and as co-PI to a single proposal. - Proposals from PIs new to the program are highly encouraged. - PIs with no more than one currently funded BIOAg project are eligible to apply for a new project. - PIs and co-PIs must provide a 2-page biographical sketch by email with their final proposal submission (either USDA NIFA or NSF format). - BIOAg funding may not be used for faculty salary augmentation (i.e. summer salary, supplemental salary), and salary accruals are not allowable. - Salary may be requested for soft money funded faculty and staff. - Projects that are leveraged with other grant or gift support are encouraged. - Upon award notification, a Grant Compliance Form that serves as the project contract will be required for awarded projects; the form will be reviewed and approved prior to the transfer of funds.

 Any questions regarding the appropriateness of proposed topics or allowable expenses should be directed to the CSANR Director, Chad Kruger, cekruger@wsu.edu, 509-335-4605 (54605 from campus).
+For all other questions, contact Katie Doonan at kathryn.doonan@wsu.edu.